Key Dates for Term 3 2021

-Parent/Teacher interviews will be held at the beginning of Term 3 on Tuesday 28th July and Wednesday 5th August.
+Parent/Carer and Teacher interviews for Years 7 to 10 will be held at the beginning of Term 3 on Tuesday 20th July and Wednesday 28th July.

 If you miss out on booking a time online, you can request a phone interview with your child’s teachers at a time that is mutually convenient.